From backstage for the Rolling Stones to the Black Saturday fires; This is Eric's story.

 Eric is one of our hero “fireys” and has fought both the Ash Wednesday and Black Saturday bush fires.
 “It was tough and Black Saturday, in particular, really affected me,” he explained.

-After retiring from the entertainment and tourism industries about 5 years ago, Eric moved into his Unison over 55’s unit in Kensington and considers himself lucky.
+After retiring from the entertainment and tourism industries, Eric moved into his Unison over 55’s unit in Kensington and considers himself lucky.

 “I was in the right place at the right time.
 I was sleeping on a friend’s couch at the time and my mental health wasn’t good.”
 Eric said. “ I was stage manager for the annual Seddon Festival for 5 years and got to know the local MLA who introduced me to the Housing for the Aged Action Group who helped me apply for my unit.”